With the start of a new year millions of people across the country will be united by one goal: achieve financial stability.

 When you improve your health, you’ll spend less money correcting problems with medications and pain management.
 Meanwhile, the healthy life can help you avoid costly negative habits like smoking or excessive drinking.
 This inevitably helps your pocket as well as your body.

-Healthy eating needn’t cost a fortune like you perceive.
+Healthy eating doesnt need to be expensive.
 Likewise, the gym isn’t the only place to get fit.
 So, the short-term financial situation isn’t an excuse either.

 We live in a society that encourages us to believe that ownership is everything.
 It isn’t.
-On the contrary, learning to hire assets in the right situations can be the key to financial security.
+On the contrary, learning when to rent or buy assets in the right situations can be the key to financial security.